DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - A ranged enemy that attacks the player from a distance using elemental spells.
 - Wraiths will try to maintain a safe distance from the player, backing up if the player gets too close.
 - A big thing this game was lacking was enemies that control space from a distance, so the Wraith is intended to fill that role.
+- Note: The Ranged Knight enemy no longer exists and has been replaced with the wraith.

 ### Wraith Variations
 - Rather than increase the number of unique enemy assets in the game, we can make it *seem* like we have more enemies by making them behave differently.